-It is quite simple that "TÄT" will probably be down cased to "tät" in the browser, but what should the browser do with "TIT"?
-Depending on the locale that the browser is running in, it may be down cased to either "tit" or "tıt".
+While "TÄT" will probably be down cased to "tät" in the browser, what should the browser do with "TIT"?
+Depending on the locale that the browser is running in, it may be down cased to either "tit" or "tıt" (with or without the dot).